sc17sp/LearningAllTheThings/README.md

 # LearningAllTheThings

-Initial repository for completing X-Lab's training tutorials.
+Supplementary repository for X-Lab's Developer Training Plan.

+For each study piece and exercise, branch from `master` with an appropriate name to do the work within.